 “The defender of the innocent, protector of the weak.
 I will bring hope to the lost, give my life for the helpless… With Truth as my shield… And Courage as my sword, I shall stand against the darkness.

 It’s still January, but I might have found my favorite book of the year already.
 A Time of Courage was one of the two most anticipated books of the year for me, the other one being the fourth installment in The Stormlight Archive series by Brandon Sanderson, and let me tell that you that it will be highly difficult for even Sanderson to overcome the greatness of A Time of Courage.
 A 5 out of 5 stars rating won’t do this book justice.
 Just like Wrath, A Time of Courage is epic fantasy at its best; it’s a masterpiece that deserves a 6 out of 5 stars rating, simple as that.
 I’ve been repeating this statement over and over again, and I have to repeat it once more that if you’re an epic fantasy reader and somehow you still haven’t read any of Gwynne’s work, fix that mistake now.
 If you postpone reading the tales in The Banished Lands, know that you’re delaying yourself reading one of the finest—and completed—epic fantasy tomes out there.
-In fact, I’m confident enough to claim that the seven books in The Banished Lands saga, as a whole, is THE best completed fantasy series of all time that I’ve read so far.
-Yes, I loved the entirety of these seven books more than I loved The Realm of the Elderlings by Robin Hobb and Malazan Book of the Fallen by Steven Erikson.
+In fact, I’m confident enough to claim that the seven books in The Banished Lands saga, as a whole, is one of the best completed fantasy series of all time that I’ve read so far.
+Yes, I loved the entirety of these seven books as much as I loved The Realm of the Elderlings by Robin Hobb and Malazan Book of the Fallen by Steven Erikson.
 Please do yourself a favor and read both The Faithful and the Fallen and the Of Blood and Bone series; they are absolute master class epic fantasy, and they deserve to be read by every enthusiast of the genre.

 “We are just people, all of us the same.
 Flawed, fragile, stubborn, angry, happy.
 And life treats no one differently.
 We are born, and we live, and then we die.
 It’s what we do while we are there that counts.
 And if we can be called friend, then we are lucky indeed.